- Individual Creditable Coverage Disclosure

 The Knox County Wellness Program (Go365 by Humana and biometric form submission through HealthCare21 Solutions) is a voluntary wellness program available to all employees.
 The program is administered according to federal rules permitting employer-sponsored wellness programs that seek to improve employee health or prevent disease, including the Americans with Disabilities Act of 1990, the Genetic Information Nondiscrimination Act of 2008, and the Health Insurance Portability and Accountability Act, as applicable, among others.
 If you choose to participate in the wellness program you will be asked to complete a voluntary health risk assessment or "HRA" that asks a series of questions about your health-related activities and behaviors and whether you have or had certain medical conditions (e.g., cancer, diabetes, or heart disease).
 You will also be asked to complete a biometric screening, which will include tests for dyslipidemia, high blood pressure, prediabetes and diabetes.
 You are not required to complete the HRA or to participate in the blood test or other medical examinations.

-However, employees who choose to participate in the wellness program will receive an incentive equal up to 30% of self-only, Option 1, non-preferred premiums (30% calculation includes employee plus employer contribution; 30% incentive includes preferred rate discount and Go365 Bucks) for completing the Go365 health assessment, biometrics form, and reaching Silver Status in Go365.
+However, employees who choose to participate in the wellness program will receive an incentive equal up to 30% of self-only, Option 1, non-preferred premiums (30% calculation includes employee plus employer contribution; 30% incentive includes preferred rate discount and Go365 Bucks) for completing the Go365 health assessment and biometrics form.
 An additional 30% incentive is available to covered spouses for completion of the same standards.
-Although you are not required to participate in the wellness program, only employees who do so will receive preferred insurance premiums and up to $300 in Go365 Bucks.
+Although you are not required to participate in the wellness program, only employees who do so will receive preferred insurance premiums and up to $300 in Go365 rewards.

 The information from your HRA and the results from your biometric screening will be used to provide you with information to help you understand your current health and potential risks, and may also be used to offer you services through the wellness program, such as voluntary participation in chronic disease self-management classes.
 You also are encouraged to share your results or concerns with your own doctor.